hummingbot/community-tools/manage-bot-cycles/README.md

 This repository contains the sample folder structure to organize bot configurations and scripts to run your all your bots at once.

-*For your context, this structure is only for bots running Pure Market Making strategy, for other strategy, please modify line 30 and 31 in `init_and_run_bots.sh` script to point to correct config file name and strategy.*
+*For your context, this structure is only for bots running Pure Market Making strategy, for other strategy, please modify line 48 and 49 in `init_and_run_bots.sh` script to point to correct config file name and strategy.*

+*Only support HB client version dev-1.7.0, will not work with older version, i.e. 1.6.0*

 ```
 .